project-zot/project-zot.github.io/docs/user-guides/zli.md

           --url string      Specify zot server URL if config-name is not mentioned -u, --user string     User Credentials of zot server in "username:password" format --verbose         Show verbose output

     Run 'zli config -h' for details on [config-name] argument

+<a name="_zli-status"></a>

+### zli status

+This command provides information about the server configuration and build information.

+    $ ./zli status --help

+    Information about the server configuration and build information

+    Usage:
+      zli status [flags]

+    Flags:
+      -c, --config string   Specify the registry configuration to use for connection -f, --format string   Specify the output format [text|json|yaml] (default "text") -h, --help            help for status
+          --url string      Specify zot server URL if config-name is not mentioned -u, --user string     User Credentials of zot server in "username:password" format

+    Run 'zli config -h' for details on [config-name] argument